Frequently Asked Questions about Academic Notice

 Students may choose to withdraw from one course or all courses by contacting their academic advisor.
 This decision may impact your academic standing and potential to be academically separated from the university so be sure to work with your advisor when making these decisions.

 The Drop/Add Deadlines Calendar for the current term details the dates and processes for withdrawing from one or more courses.
-In the Fall and Spring semesters, the final course drop date is usually the end of the 1st week of classes.
+In the Fall and Spring semesters, courses can be dropped by the end of the 1st week of classes without the course appearing on your transcript.
 In the Summer semester, the final course drop date depends on the length of the course (4-week, 6-week, 8-week, or 12-week) and the starting date of the course (May, June, or July).

 To withdraw from all their courses students should follow this process on this page: University Withdrawal Procedure.
-Students who are withdrawing from all Summer semester courses also need to follow this procedure (even if it's just one courses they are taking).
+Students who are withdrawing from all Summer semester and Winter session courses also need to follow this procedure (even if it's just one courses they are taking).